 This lesson is designed to be completed independently by students.

-- Identify and analyse the effect of ethos, pathos and logos in the text
+- identify and analyse the effect of different persuasive strategies

-- apply skills learnt from a text to your own writing.
+- use a mentor text to write your own clear explanation.

 Lesson guides and printables

 Year 9 English: